icinganalysis/icinganalysis.github.io/content/wilder.md

 accretion data on two airfoils representative of the inboard wing and horizontal stabilizer configuration of typical current jet transport aircraft.
 This program a conducted in the NASA 6 foot by 9 foot icing tunnel at Cleveland, Ohio.
-Frm ice accretion data obtained in the test program, an empirical relationship was obtained which correlated ice accretion thickness and ice angles with theoretical impingement parameters.
+From ice accretion data obtained in the test program, an empirical relationship was obtained which correlated ice accretion thickness and ice angles with theoretical impingement parameters.
 Use of these relationships allows the direct determination of ice shapes adjusted for any